- Organize the Aftermath

 Moving your body is crucial to keeping your mind active.
 If you know there will be a free few minutes, grab a buddy and walk around the building or around the block.
 Getting your blood flowing will ensure your mind is prepared when the day does start to pick up.
 Listening to music during the walk can be a pick-me-up as well.

 If it’s not nice out, try one of these 10 ways to stay active at work or 25 deskercise ideas to get you moving at your desk.
 Or, take it down a notch with yoga and meditation.

 16. Desk Yoga and Meditation

 Quieting your mind is good for your soul, as the nearly 10 percent of Americans who practice yoga can attest.
 If you can incorporate some physicality into your breathing, it may ease physical tensions from sitting at a desk for hours at a time.
 Learn some desk yoga for your mind, body and to prepare for busier days.

 If there’s really nothing for you to do, and you just aren’t feeling it, take a day off.
 Give yourself the day to relax or get things done at home and come back to work feeling refreshed and ready to take on new challenges.

 Be on the Boredom Offensive

 Time — whether it’s at home or at your desk at work — is a gift.
 Treat it like the offering it is and use it wisely.
 You’ll never have that time back, so appreciate it when it’s available.

-What are your most efficient uses of time when things get slow?
-Or is there anything fun and silly that helps those quiet times pass more quickly?
+What are your most efficient uses of time when looking for productive things to do when bored at work?
 Tell us in the comments, and keep up with other ways to stay sane at work by subscribing to the Punched Clocks newsletter.
 Let’s make workplace boredom fun — and, more importantly, useful.